pwr5109/MechaCar_Statistical_Analysis/README.md

 ## Study Design: Mechacar vs. Competition
 1) How does the MechaCars perform vs. the competion on: City/Hwy MPG; horsepower and safety; all versus price?
-- We want to determine whether the MechaCar performs better on these metrics vs. the cost of the car, vs. its competition.
-- Metrics that will be measured are: Price, MPG-City, MPG-huighway and Horsepower.
+- We want to determine whether the MechaCar performs better on these metrics vs. the cost of the car vs. its competition.
+The Metrics that will be measured are: Price, MPG-City, MPG-huighway and Horsepower.
-- Null hypothesis: There is no significant difference between the competition and the MechaCar.
+- Null hypothesis: There is no significant difference between the Competition and the MechaCar.
 2) Alternative Hypothesis:
-- There is a significant differecne between the competition and the MechaCar.
+- There is a significant differecne between the Competition and the MechaCar.
 - I will need the following metrics for each competitor and the MechaCar: Price, HorsePower, MPG-City, MPG-Highway.
-- I will run the following tests:
+I will run the following tests:
--- Chi Square Test - deterimine frequency between groups.
+- Chi Square Test (To deterimine frequency between groups).\
-- Two Sample T-Tests - Is there a difference between the sample groups?
+- Two Sample T-Tests (To see if there is a difference between the sample groups)
---Anova sample for the two groups.
+- Anova sample for the two groups.